Pwd9000-ML/blog-devto/posts/Azure-Logic-App-RSS/Azure-Logic-App-RSS.md

 ![mail](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/Azure-Logic-App-RSS/assets/mail.png)

-I hope you have enjoyed this post and have learned something new. :heart:
+I hope you have enjoyed this post and have learned something new.
+You can also find the JSON code sample and template of the Logic App we built in this tutorial on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/master/posts/Azure-Logic-App-RSS/code) page. :heart:

 ### _Author_